sewalewsetotaw/odoo18/README.md

 This repository contains **the full Odoo 18 source code**, **the custom modules** along with a **Docker Compose setup** for deployment.

-### Included Modules
+### Custom Modules

 - **`property_management`**
-  A module for managing properties, tenants, leases, and rent payments.
+    A module for managing properties, tenants, leases, rent payments, QWEB reports, and providing an API for third-party integration
 - **`school_management`**
-  A module for managing schools, students, classes, teachers, attendance, and reports.
+    A module for managing schools, students, classes, teachers, attendance, QWEB reports, and a dashboard implemented using OWL

 ### Deployment Configuration